⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 The speed of databases is one of the most common reasons for holding real-time performance back.
 The web page cannot be delivered to the visitor before database queries are finished processing.
 Therefore, the speed at which this happens is essential.
 The speed of databases can be measured in database queries per second.

-PHP usually accounts for the largest amount of a webpage’s time to first byte.
-Newer versions of PHP 7 are a lot faster than its predecessors, so upgrading to newer versions is a very effective way to make a website faster.
+Be technology-forward and use the latest versions of PHP.
+PHP usually accounts for the largest amount of a web page’s time to the first byte.
+Newer versions of PHP 8 are a lot faster than its predecessors, so upgrading to newer versions is a very effective way to make a website faster.

 Standard hosting stacks are available in operating systems, and they are generally configured for general workloads.
 An optimized hosting stack does the same amount of work much faster and better.
 This is hard to do yourself, and you might want to look into providers that deliver managed hosting.